codespirit7/AudioHush/README.md

 2. Install dependencies:

-3. Start the server:
+3. Start the express server, redis server and react application:

-4. Access the web application in your browser at `http://localhost:3000`.
+4. Access the web application in your browser.

 ##User Interface